lphmn/data_publicState/README.md

 # Public Data Sets Repository

 This repository contains various public datasets related to Minnesota's public health and economic data.
-Below is a list of the datasets included:
+Like anything on the internet, things change so links may one day become broken.
+My dream is state departments in MN begin storing data so programs such asR and Python can pull the datasource directly.
 **For the link to open in a new tab please perform the following CTRL+click (on Windows and Linux) or CMD+click (on MacOS)**

 ## Datasets